horacioibrahim/py-polymer/README.md

 ## Usage with config.json
-The config.json help us to NOT have that to pass repeated values as authors, mail address, prefix, license, etc. all times that we run the pyPolymer.
+The config.json help us to NOT have that to pass repeated values as authors, mail address, prefix, license, main, dependencies, etc. all times that we run the pyPolymer.

 ## Add an alias
 vim ~/.bashrc (or ~/.bash_profile)